PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 style="width:3.21384in;height:1.25001in"
 alt="Graphical user interface, text, application Description automatically generated" />

-When you execute this command to create the Localized Labels Table, you will be prompted by the following dialog asking if you want more information about the Localized Labels strategy.
-Interestingly enough, you’ll be redirect to this article.
+When you execute this command to create the **Localized Labels** table, you will be prompted by the following dialog asking if you want more information about the **Localized Labels** table strategy.
+Interestingly enough, you’ll be redirect to this article if you click **<u>Y</u>es**.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image32.png"